Table of Contents

 Only certain family members can sue for the loss of a loved one in.
 Those family members may all agree to have the same attorney represent them.
 When the family members don’t agree, each family member is entitled to his own attorney.

 Find an attorney with an excellent record of verdicts in a case similar to yours.
 You don’t want your lawyer to be learning “on the job.”
-Besides, unless the lawyer has proven that he or she can successfully take a case like yours all the way through trial and to a verdict, it is unlikely the responsible insurance company will take the lawyer seriously when it comes time to discuss settlement.
+Besides, unless the personal injury lawyer has proven that he or she can successfully take a case like yours all the way through trial and to a verdict, it is unlikely the responsible insurance company will take the lawyer seriously when it comes time to discuss settlement.

 Some cases can be resolved within a few months of the injury or accident.
 But in our experience, most cases resolve between 18 months and 3 years from the date we file them.